Adele got fans talking once more when she shared a gorgeous photo to mark her 34th birthday.

 The mum-of-one added: "If you’re ready – this book will shake your brain and make your soul scream.
 I am so ready for myself after reading this book!
 It’s as if I just flew into my body for the very first time.
 Whew!"

-We all know the British love a good cup of tea, but Adele admitted that prior to her transformation, her love for a hot brew was contributing to an excess sugar intake.
+We all know the British love a good cup of tea, but Adele once admitted that her love for a hot brew was contributing to an excess sugar intake.
 She previously said: "I used to drink 10 cups a day with two sugars in each, so I was on 20 sugars a day."

 Too much sugar in your diet can contribute to weight gain, lack of energy and fatigue – so it's likely Adele is feeling far healthier and focused now she's curbed her sweet tea habit.

-Back in 2017, the Someone Like You singer hit back at online trolls who compared her Grammy's look to Princess Fiona from Shrek.
+Adele told Vogue that she lost weight for herself, and nobody else, and back in 2017, the Someone Like You singer also hit back at online trolls who compared her Grammy's look to Princess Fiona from Shrek.

-Adele told her audience in Perth, Australia: "I wore this dress, right, everyone said I looked like Fiona.
+Speaking to her audience in Perth, Australia, she said: "I wore this dress, right, everyone said I looked like Fiona.
 I don't [expletive] care.
 It was Givenchy couture!
 They can say what they want."

 HELLO!'s selection is editorial and independently chosen – we only feature items our editors love and approve of.
 HELLO! may collect a share of sales or other compensation from the links on this page.
 To find out more visit our FAQ page.